nubonics/Public/Python/tensorflow/handwritten_digits/README.md

 ## Accuracy:
 - How accurate is digit classification with this model?
-99.8%
+-- A CNN was used to obtain 99.8% accuracy on the mnist dataset

 ## Purpose:
 - Learn about tensorflow